Chris Magnus

-Christopher J. Magnus (born October 26, 1960) is an American law enforcement professional who served as the commissioner of U.S. Customs and Border Protection from 2021 to 2022.
+Christopher J. Magnus (born October 26, 1960) is a former American law enforcement professional who served as the commissioner of U.S. Customs and Border Protection from 2021 to 2022.
 He was previously chief of police in Tucson, Arizona; Fargo, North Dakota; and Richmond, California.
 He is an advocate of community policing and of sanctuary cities and states.

 On November 12, 2022, Magnus submitted his resignation to President Joe Biden, who was reported to have requested it days prior.
 Magnus had initially refused to resign and was threatened with termination if he did not.

 Early life and education

 Magnus was born in Lansing, Michigan.
 His father was a faculty member at Michigan State University, an immigrant from Norway, and his mother a piano teacher.
 His maternal grandmother was born in Germany.
-He is a graduate of the police academy at Lansing Community College and has a bachelor's degree in criminal justice and a master's degree in labor relations from Michigan State.
+He is a graduate of the police academy at Lansing Community College and has a bachelor's degree in criminal justice and a master's degree in labor relations from Michigan State University.